-I saw this tweet from Tim O’Reilly the other evening, and duly read the post attached.
-The premise is that search in the Android Market and in iTunes is fundamentally broken – so badly busted in fact that AltaVista could have produced a better search engine.
-Enter into the mix, Chomp who profess to solve the app search problems by doing things like indexing comments about the app, links to it from blog posts etc in order to give it a more “google-style” ranking.
+I saw the tweet above from Tim O'Reilly the other evening, and duly read the post attached.
+The premise is that search in the Android Market and in iTunes is fundamentally broken - so badly busted in fact that AltaVista could have produced a better search engine.
+Enter into the mix, Chomp who profess to solve the app search problems by doing things like indexing comments about the app, links to it from blog posts etc in order to give it a more "google-style" ranking.

 Whilst I technically applaud what Chomp have managed to do, they have almost no revenue to speak of and a dismally small audience for such a service.
 My sense is that the reality of app store search is that almost no one actually uses it to search for apps in a general sense - they use it for recognised brand terms or keywords which lead them, without fail, to exactly the application the user is after.